Massacre of the Innocents: Contemporary traditions in Western Christianity

 In denominations of Western Christianity, such as Catholicism and Lutheranism, some Christians attend Mass on Childermas to remember the martyrdom of the Holy Innocents.

 In England, the memorial is referred to as Childermas or Children's Mass in which "Children are given a blessing; they sing in the choir and take on other special roles in the church service."

-In Spain, Hispanic America, and the Philippines, 28 December is still a day for pranks, equivalent to April Fool's Day in many countries.
+In Spain, Hispanic America, and the Philippines, 28 December is called Day of the Holy Innocents and is a day for pranks, equivalent to April Fool's Day in many countries.
 Pranks (bromas) are also known as inocentadas and their victims are called inocentes; alternatively, the pranksters are the inocentes and the victims should not be angry at them, since they could not have committed any sin.
 One of the more famous of these traditions is the annual "Els Enfarinats" festival of Ibi in Alacant, where the inocentes dress up in full military dress and incite a flour fight.

 In Trinidad and Tobago, Catholic children have their toys blessed at a Mass.